4IbWNsis3S/Windows-EIP-Diff/README.md

 # Windows-EIP-Diff
-Logs EIP, GlobalAlloc, LocalAlloc of a complete Windows process runtime only from the core PE/COFF, and produces a ASCII log to diff with.
-Automates reverse-engineering of even bleeding-edge VM based protections use commercially, and typical nested xor obfusators and stream cyphers used in malware
+This logs EIP, GlobalAlloc, LocalAlloc of a complete Windows process runtime only from the core PE/COFF address space, and produces an ASCII log to diff with.
+It automates reverse-engineering of even bleeding-edge VM based protections used commercially, and typical nested xor obfusators and stream cyphers used in malware.
+It's also useful for mostly-automated emulator/loader dev.